cloudfoundry/ibm-websphere-liberty-buildpack/docs/server-xml-options.md

 ## Accessing the Information of Bound Services

-The service variables accessible from within serer.xml follow [the specifications defined by Cloud Foundry](http://docs.cloudfoundry.com/docs/using/services/spring-service-bindings.html#properties)
+The service variables that are accessible from a server.xml file follow [the specification that is defined by Cloud Foundry](http://docs.cloudfoundry.com/docs/using/services/spring-service-bindings.html#properties).

-When you use bind a Cloud Foundry service to your application, information about that service, including connection credentials, gets included in the environment variables that Cloud Foundry sends to the application.
-These variables are then accessible from the Liberty server configuration.
-These variables take the form:
+For more information about the Cloud Foundry specification, see Property placeholders on the Cloud Foundry document.

-`cloud.services.<service-name>.<property>`
+When you want to bind a Cloud Foundry service to your application, information about the service, such as connection credentials, is included in the environment variables that Cloud Foundry sends to the application.
+These variables are then accessible from the Liberty server configuration file.
+These variables can be in one of the following forms:

-**OR**
+* `cloud.services.<service-name>.<property>`, which describes the information such as the name, type, and plan of the service.

-`cloud.services.<service-name>.connection.<property>`
+* `cloud.services.<service-name>.connection.<property>`, which describes the connection

-Information describing the name, type, and plan of the service is accessible through the first form.
-Information describing the connection information for the service take the second form.
+information for the service.

 The typical set of information is as follows:

-* **name**: The name of the service (e.g. mysql-e3abd).
+* **name**: The name of the service.
+For example, mysql-e3abd.
-* **label**: The type of service created (e.g. mysql-5.5).
+* **label**: The type of the created service.
+For example mysql-5.5.
-* **plan**: The service plan, as inidicated by the unique identifier for that plan (e.g. 100).
+* **plan**: The service plan, as inidicated by the unique identifier for that plan.
+For example, 100.
-* **connection.name**: A unique identifier for the connection, taking the form of a UUID (e.g. d01af3a5fabeb4d45bb321fe114d652ee).
+* **connection.name**: A unique identifier for the connection, which takes the form of a UUID.
+For example, d01af3a5fabeb4d45bb321fe114d652ee.
-* **connection.hostname**: The hostname of the server that is running the service (e.g. mysql-server.mydomain.com).
+* **connection.hostname**: The hostname of the server that is running the service.
+For example, mysql-server.mydomain.com.
-* **connection.host**: The IP address of the server that is running the service (e.g. 9.37.193.2).
+* **connection.host**: The IP address of the server that is running the service.
+For example, 9.37.193.2.
-* **connection.port**: The port on which the service is listening for incomming connections (e.g. 3306, 3307).
+* **connection.port**: The port on which the service is listening for incomming connections.
+For example, 3306, 3307.
-* **connection.user**: The username used to authenticate this application to this service.
-The username is auto-generated by Cloud Foundry (e.g. unHwANpjAG5wT).
+* **connection.user**: The username that is used to authenticate this application to the service.
+The username is auto-generated by Cloud Foundry.
+For example, unHwANpjAG5wT.
-* **connection.username**: An alias for **connection.user*.
+* **connection.username**: An alias for connection.user.
-* **connection.password**: The password used to authenticate this application to this service.
-The password is auto-generated by Cloud Foundry (e.g. pvyCY0YzX9pu5).
+* **connection.password**: The password that is used to authenticate this application to the service.
+The password is auto-generated by Cloud Foundry.
+For example, pvyCY0YzX9pu5.

-So, for example, if I created a MySQL service named `mysql-321` then I could access the username I should use to connect to this service with the variable name `${cloud.services.mysql-321.connection.user}`.
+For example, if you create a MySQL service: mysql-321, you can connect to this service with the variable name `${cloud.services.mysql-321.connection.user}`.

 ## Example Server.xml for Using Services